meraz2024/panda-php-session-auth/README.md

 # panda-php-session-auth
-This is an simple project with raw php along with Session based authenticatio. test
+This is an simple project with raw php along with Session based authentication. test